Here are some frequently asked questions about the KSM project.

 What impact has KSM had on the local business community?

 KSM Mining’s parent company Seabridge has relied upon the traditional knowledge of the Treaty and First Nations to avoid culturally sensitive areas.
-As a result of this engagement, significant design changes were made to reflect and accommodate aboriginal peoples’ observations and concerns.
+As a result of this engagement, significant design changes were made to reflect and accommodate indigenous peoples’ observations and concerns.

 Areas of archaeological potential have been screened by a licensed archaeologist, and Seabridge has procedures in place to address chance archaeological discoveries at KSM during work programs.
 Based on the archaeological baseline work completed at the site, Seabridge has introduced designs to avoid the areas in which archaeological finds have been identified.